MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/subscriptions.md

 }
 ```

-The first Graphiql, which is subscribed to `newArticle` events, would have receive the message, as in:
+The first GraphiQL, which is subscribed to `newArticle` events, would have receive the message, as in:

 ```json
 {